quentincaffeino/godot-console/README.md

 ============

 Great thanks to [@Krakean](https://github.com/Krakean/godot-console) and [@DmitriySalnikov](https://github.com/DmitriySalnikov/godot-console) for the motivation to keep improving the [original](https://github.com/Calinou/godot-console) console c:

-They have their own implementations.
+Also they have their own implementations which you can checkout.

 ----------